-- The Department for Education provided the Institute with a loan of £2.85m on 31 July 2023 and has committed to providing capital grants totalling £1.1m to support the upgrade of essential infrastructure.
-We have also received significant amounts of capital grants from both the GLA and the ESFA over the last few years.
-This shows that our funders have confidence in the key role of the Institute and its long term viability. - Funding body grants from both the ESFA and GLA have been confirmed for the year to July 2024. - The Institute owns the freehold of its main campus in Covent Garden.
-The net book value of the freehold land and buildings in the financial statements at 31 July 2023 was £13.1m.
+- The Department for Education provided the Institute with a loan of £2.85m on 31 July 2023 which provides long-term liquidity.
+We have also received significant amounts of capital grants from both the GLA and the ESFA over the last few years, with funding for two additional GLA projects being provided which will be delivered in 2024-25.
+This shows that our funders have confidence in the key role of the Institute and its long-term viability. - Funding body grants from both the ESFA and GLA have been confirmed for the year to July 2025. - The Institute owns the freehold of its main campus in Covent Garden.
+The net book value of the freehold land and buildings in the financial statements at 31 July 2024 was £12.7m.
 However, the market value (last revalued March 2019) was significantly higher at £67m. - The Institute has developed a sustainable complementary income stream, providing online courses alongside in person classes.
-Performance in Term 1 is encouraging and, whilst down from pre-pandemic levels indicates that there is still demand from our students for courses. - Cash flows are reviewed and reforecast on a regular basis and based on key assumptions outlined above, indicate that whilst working capital management will need ongoing careful planning and monitoring given the challenging climate, we should have sufficient cash reserves from 12 months from the date the Board signs the financial statements. - The Institute continues to work closely with the Further Education Commissioner.
+Performance in Term 1 is encouraging and is ahead of prepandemic levels, which indicates that there is still demand from our students for courses. - Cash flows are reviewed and reforecast on a regular basis and based on key assumptions outlined above, indicate that whilst working capital management will need ongoing careful planning and monitoring given the challenging climate, we should have sufficient cash reserves from 12 months from the date the Board signs the financial statements. - The Institute continues to work closely with the Further Education Commissioner.
 We have a detailed Financial Recovery Plan in place, and are ahead on achieving some of the key milestones within it.
 We received positive feedback on how the Institute is handling its finances as we continue our recovery from the pandemic.